30 U.S. Army soldiers complete Center broadening program

-Through a series of seminars, lectures and negotiation simulations, officers spent 28 days – and just under 150 classroom hours – exploring two central themes: political and leadership philosophy (theory) and regional dynamics within the Pacific-Asian region (practice).
+Through a series of seminars, lectures and negotiation simulations, mid-career soldiers spent 28 days – and just under 150 classroom hours – exploring two central themes: political and leadership philosophy (theory) and regional dynamics within the Pacific-Asian region (practice).
 Seminars helped reinforce daily lessons and concepts, as well as stimulate strategic – and broadening – analysis among students.

 McConnell Center Director Gary Gregg, PhD, designed the strategic broadening seminar (SBS) course to “widen soldiers’ apertures” and drew on expertise in the university’s faculty in political science, history, Chinese studies and Asian democracy programs, as well as guest speakers from the US Air Force, Marine Corps and military and academic institutions across the nation.

 “It was our goal to educate, energize and inspire these outstanding public servants and soldiers to think strategically and introduce them to academic pursuits they may not have dealt with in years – if at all,” Gregg said.
 “The feedback has been overwhelmingly positive, and it was an honor for us to have been entrusted to become a key strategic partner to help the US Army educate its next generation of great officers.”

 During half of the course, officers drew on lessons from Thucydides, Cicero, Marcus Aurelius, Plato, Machiavelli, Sun Tzu, the Federalist papers, the U.S. Constitution, Alexis de Tocqueville, Mission Command leadership philosophy and H.R.
 McMaster’s “Dereliction of Duty” to discuss strengths and weaknesses, as well as obstacles and challenges, related to the past, present and future of democracy in America.